ch007m/home-devices/volumio.md

   ![](images/create_oauth_client_id.png?raw=true)

-- When this process is done, it is needed the let the API to be able to access the `Youtube Data API` to read/view content So from the left menu, click on the `Oauth Consent Screen` button, and next edit the application by clicking on the button `edit app`
+- When this process is done, it is needed to let the API to be able to access the `Youtube Data API` to read/view content So from the left menu, click on the `Oauth Consent Screen` button, and next edit the application by clicking on the button `edit app`
   ![](images/oauth_consent_edit_app.png?raw=true)